Pick, Pack, Ship: Preparing eCommerce Shipping & Fulfillment Like A Pro

 - Flat Rate Shipping Options

 With so many factors to consider, you’ll have to determine for yourself which packaging methods and shipping carriers work best for your business.
 These resources will give you access to shipping calculators that take into account a shipment’s weight, dimensions, shipping speed, and destination.
 They will help you make an informed decision about which carrier you should use for your fulfillment:

 - UPS calculator

 - FedEx calculator

-- RedStag Fulfillment’s Dimensional Weight Calculator for FedEx and UPS rates comparison
+- Dimensional Weight Calculator from RedStag Fulfillment for FedEx and UPS rates comparison

-Every merchant has a different shipping strategy depending on their business model and industry.
-Do what you can to research your shipping options and get started!
-Don’t be afraid to take your shipping approach through a bit of trial and error.
+Every merchant has a different shipping strategy, and it depends on their business model and industry.
+As you research shipping options, don’t be afraid to find your own shipping approach through a bit of trial and error.
+You should give your business a shipping tune-up every year or so, for the best results.
 Purchase and test a variety of packing materials to see which make the most sense for your products, and dig into shipping rates to get a good understanding of future expenses.

 Look into signing up with a pick and pack partner, too.
 If you decide that’s not the right route for you to take at this point in time, you may be able to find a lower-cost solution to your shipping needs by using shipping software to automate at least some shipping-related tasks.

 Shipping is an integral part of your eCommerce business.
 How you pick, pack, and ship customers’ orders to them is a make-or-break moment for your business, and you do it countless times each day.
 So don’t be afraid to invest some time into reviewing your shipping policies and procedures.
 It’s worth it!